Skip to content

 While honest errors can happen, it is your duty as a researcher to ensure you refrain from actively engaging in any of the following aspects of research misconduct.

-Submitting work containing data measured in the field, in the laboratory or other setting, any part of which is untrue, made up, falsified or fabricated in any way.
+This means submitting work containing data measured in the field, in the laboratory or any other other setting, any part of which is untrue, made up, falsified or fabricated in any way.
 This includes the presentation of data in reports, projects, theses etc. based on experimental work falsely purported to have been carried out or data obtained by unfair means.
 This also includes using false statements or presenting false evidence in support of a request to withdraw from an examination, obtain an assessment extension, or explain any form of absence.

 Plagiarism